Also commonly known as Tourist Diarrhea

-Stress and anxiety: even during vacations, some situations can be stressful and lead to diarrhea as a side effect.
+Stress and anxiety: Some situations can be stressful even during vacations and lead to diarrhea as a side effect.

-Other medications: Some medications have side effects such as diarrhea.
-Always check its effects before ingesting them.
+Other medications: Some medications have side effects, such as diarrhea.
+Always check its results before ingesting them.

-All these causes can stimulate the abnormally liquid intestinal secretions.
+All these causes can stimulate abnormally liquid intestinal secretions.

 Treatment for traveler’s diarrhea

-Rehydration It is always essential to replace the loss of fluid caused by diarrhea.
+Rehydration is always essential to replace the loss of fluid caused by diarrhea.

-A useful oral rehydration solution: 1 liter of water, 8 teaspoons of sugar, 1 orange and 1 lemon, this will help you to recover all the lost liquid or simply oral serum that you can buy in a pharmacy.
+A proper oral rehydration solution: 1 liter of water, eight teaspoons of sugar, one orange, and 1 lemon; this will help you to recover all the lost liquid or simply oral serum that you can buy in a pharmacy.

 Diet.
 Foods rich in carbohydrates and starches (pasta, lentils, potatoes, rice, etc.) are not compatible with the spread of diarrhea and are therefore recommended.